TechnoGeek01/solidity-gas-optimizations/README.md

 # solidity-gas-optimizations

-1) Ternary operation is cheaper than if-else statement.
-This is optimized by default from solidity 0.8.13 and above versions.
+1) Ternary operation is cheaper than if-else statement for both runtime and deployment gas cost.
+Runtime gas is optimized by default for this from solidity 0.8.13 and above versions.
+Deployment gas savings are still applicable irrespective of the version currently.
+In future versions this might also be optimized by default.

 2) Instead of multiplication or division by powers of 2 use bit shift left or bit shift right operators.
 Egs:- Shift left by 5 instead of multiplying by 32.
 Just make sure there is no possibility of overflow/underflow as bit shifting operators are not protected for overflow/underflow even if we use above 0.8.0 solidity versoin. bit shifting operators are not arithmetic operators so it is not protected for overflow/underflow.